Parhampl/Linear_Regression_Project/README.md

 1. **Prerequisites**:
    - MATLAB installed on your system.
-   - `data_for_linearregression_tamrin.mat` file in the root directory.
+   - `Codes/data_for_linearregression_tamrin.mat` file in the root directory.

 2. **Steps**:
-   - Run the `Neural_Network_Model.m` script for the closed-form solution.
+   - Run the `Codes/Neural_Network_Model.m` script for the closed-form solution.
-   - Run the `RegressionModel.m` script for the gradient descent approach.
+   - Run the `Codes/RegressionModel.m` script for the gradient descent approach.

 3. **Output**:
    - Both scripts generate plots that are saved in the respective folders inside `Images`.